smithwrinch/terminal_face/README.md

 **How do you respond it?
 Do you re-visit and iterate your work?
 Do you look for bias in the data?
 What are the ways to think about it?
 Make a note of this.**
 \
-Daan's feedback definitley necessitates a new iteration for my work.
-There were clearly some big UI design flaws as well as some poorly chosen wording in the piece.
-A new iteration was always expect though, as very rarely I would trust wholly positive feedback on the first generation.
+Daan's feedback definitley necessitated a new iteration for my work.
+There were clearly some big UI design flaws as well as some poorly chosen wording in the initial piece.
+A new iteration was always to be expected though, as very rarely I would trust wholly positive feedback on the first generation.
 As extremely helpful Daan's feedback was however, I also need the feedback from other people; particularly people from different social backgrounds.
 I think this is especically important when tackling as important and deep-rooted subjects as racism.